 The main reason for her choice of funding strategy was demographics.
 PlanSnap’s target market is primarily women – market research had shown Louise that women do more social planning.

-And “The chance to market the business to a large audience with a healthy female representation was very attractive,” says Louise.
+And crowdfunding communities include more women than traditional investment networks.
+“The chance to market the business to a large audience with a healthy female representation was very attractive,” says Louise.
 In addition, crowdfunding is viable even without a large customer base, which PlanSnap didn’t have at that time.

 You need to spend a lot of time and energy going to events, meeting potential investors and maintaining the relationships you make.Louise Doherty